Wisconsin vs. Nebraska NCAA Football Odds, Plays and Insights | November 20, 2021

 - Wisconsin is 6-4-0 against the spread this season.

-- The Badgers are 4-1 ATS when favored by 9 points or more this season.
+- So far this season, the Badgers have been installed as favorites by a 9.5-point margin or more five times and are 4-1 ATS in those matchups.

-- Wisconsin's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).
+- Wisconsin has hit the over in 50% of its opportunities this year (five times over 10 games with a set point total).

-- Wisconsin is 6-0 against the spread and 6-0 overall this season when the team notches more than 20.9 points.
+- Wisconsin is 6-0 against the spread and 6-0 overall this season when the team puts up more than 20.9 points.

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.